hibbitts-design/grav-theme-quark-open-publishing/README.md

 # Installation

-Installing the Quark Open Blogging theme can be done in one of two ways.
+Installing the Quark Open Publishing theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 ## GPM Installation (Preferred)